Gas Flow Meter Comparison and Gas Flowmeter Selection Guide

 - What do you need from the meter?
 Do you need a totalizer or a local display?
 What are your calibration expectations?
 Do you need to be able to upgrade the meter to advanced electronics?
 What are your maintenance requirements?

-Gathering this information will help guide you into making an intelligent selection to measure your natural gas.
+Gathering this information will help guide you in making an intelligent selection to measure your natural gas.

 2. Review our Natural Gas Flow Meter Selection Guide.